-The manufacturer previewed the cranes at an event held at the factory in Northern Italy on 10 October.
+The manufacturer previewed the cranes at an event held at its testing site in Polcenigo, close to its Fontanafredda tower crane production facility in northern Italy on 10 October.

 Largest of the three is the 12 tonne capacity CTLH 192-12 hydraulic luffer, the first of its type from this manufacturer.
 Maximum jib length is 55 metres, at the end of which capacity is 2.35 tonnes.